WebGL 01: "Hello, triangle!"

 The second custom GPU function needed to draw anything is a fragment shader.
 The fragment shader takes some pixel that the rasterizer has identified as part of a triangle, and declares what color that fragment should be.

 The vertex shader has a special gl_Position output, but fragment shaders are capable of writing to multiple outputs for some advanced effects.
-Older version of GLSL have a special gl_Color variable, but WebGL uses a user-defined output if there's exactly one that matches its expected type.
+Older version of GLSL have a special gl_Color variable, but WebGL uses a user-defined output that matches the output format (in this basic case, RGBA).

 #version 300 es